 We were founded in 1988 by a group from the United Methodist Church with a vision to help the less fortunate in our community.
 While we still receive support from the Methodist Churches, their support alone is not enough to cover our expenses.

-We have an eleven county service area with over 170 member charity programs.
-The following list reflects our service in 2011.
+We have an eleven county service area with over 185 partner agency programs.
+The following list reflects our service in 2015.

 Your Support Helps Us to End Hunger